Crohn's disease symptoms

 - Crohn's colitis is inflammation that is confined to the colon.
 Abdominal pain and bloody diarrhoea are the common symptoms.
 Anal fistulae and peri-rectal abscesses also can occur.

-- Crohn's enteritis refers to inflammation confined to the small intestine (the first part, called the jejunum or the second part, called the ileum).
+- Crohn's enteritis refers to inflammation confined to the small intestine (the first part, called the duodenum, the second part, called the jejunum, or the third, or last,part called the ileum).
 Involvement of the ileum alone is referred to as Crohn's ileitis.
 Abdominal pain and diarrhoea are the common symptoms.
 Obstruction of the small intestine also can occur.

 - Crohn's terminal ileitis is inflammation that affects only the very end of the small intestine (terminal ileum), the part of the small intestine closest to the colon.
 Abdominal pain and diarrhoea are the common symptoms.
 Small intestinal obstruction also can occur.